 Oral piercings can cause additional damage and health problems if the individual is undergoing orthodontic treatment.

 Tongue or lip piercing may hit the braces when you're talking or sleeping, and this can cause them to chip.
 Piercings may interfere with tooth movement as well, making your orthodontic treatment less effective, or causing gaps to form between the teeth.
-Finally, piercings can damage retainers, lingual braces and Invisalign aligners.
+Finally, piercings can damage retainers and Invisalign aligners.